End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 The most amazing part about this plushie research project is that I had no idea where Aria and a few of my other plushies were from, and I’ve been wondering about them for some time, even contacting my siblings to try to figure out if they knew of the plushies.
 I decided to feature Aria this week, then dug through mounds of 10-year-old receipts trying to find them to no avail.
 I then ran her name through my email inbox on a whim, and managed to luck upon her origin!

 Apparently, she was the first of five plushies that I picked up from an online auction site called Listia.
 I was briefly active on this site ten years ago, where I basically sold an extra Terraria Steam game code for credits, and used those credits to pick up a couple pieces of cheap clothing and several small plushies.
 The site was (and probably still is) plagued by people who never actually fulfilled their orders, and I only had about a 66% or so success rate of people actually delivering what I had won, but it was easy enough to dispute and reclaim the credits for cases where the seller went AWOL, since they were, well, credits and not real life money.
+Shipping costs were trickier to recoup though.

 The really interesting thing though was that from my auction and conversation logs, I was able to exactly pinpoint when the five plushies arrived (and thus when their “birthdays” are, as far as I’m concerned).
 Aria in particular was the first of the five to arrive, and she arrived on August 29, 2011.
 That’s right, in an amazing cosmic moment of coincidence, today’s her 10th birthday!
 I had no idea about this before I started writing this blog post, and had already completed most of it before I found the Listia logs.
 In celebration, I brought her out to sit beside Tigey, Ducky, that Portland bear, and the brain-sucking emo jellyfish featured two weeks ago (and now named Clara), in front of my computer.